Environmental Assessment

 Usually, categories are specific enough so that the analysis maintains direction and relevance.
 However, they must also be open-ended enough so that we can include every process.
 Therefore, performing the impact analysis is a particularly delicate exercise.
 Strong execution of this critical step requires foresight and creativity.

-Finally, the Improvement Analysis lays out measurable, attainable goals for mitigating environmental impact.
+Finally, the Interpretation Phase lays out measurable, attainable goals for mitigating environmental impact.
 The LCA may uncover areas of production that require special attention; outdated exhaust treatment systems and transportation redundancies are some examples.
 Consequently, the improvement analysis should result in a straightforward plan for tackling these issues.
 Improvements should be quantifiable and expressed via the LCA’s functional unit.

 Why is LCA important?